zchee/neovim-wiki/Development-tips.md

     rm -rf build/ ; make clean && make CMAKE_BUILD_TYPE=MinSizeRel

-"MinSizeRel" is CMake jargon for "minimum-sized release".
+`MinSizeRel` is CMake jargon for "minimum-sized release".  `Release` and `RelWithDebInfo` are also choices.

 Alternative: